mirec84/ollama-local-rag/README.md

-# Local Llama 3 UI
+# Local Llama 3 UI with RAG functionality
 Chat UI with local offline RAG functionality for using Llama3 Model.

 ## Architecture